DDXofficial/sl86/README.md

 4. Run `python launcher.py` or `python3 launcher.py` in your terminal of choice

 ## Linux Flatpak Steps
-You MUST install a couple of depdendencies.
+You MUST install a couple of dependencies.
 On Ubuntu/Debian: `sudo apt-get install libslirp0 librtmidi6 libfluidsynth3`

 Other distros, you're on your own!